j-graf/SkewTableaux/README.md

 T = skewTableau(lam,mu,entryList)
 ```

-- Get the tableau as a net, or as a pretty net:
+- Get the tableau as a basic net, or as a pretty net:
 ```
 net T
 pretty T